 53 1959 Aurelio's Pizza Of Homewood

 - In 1959, Joe Aurelio, Jr. opened his own pizza joint, a small, four-table restaurant on Ridge Road in Homewood at 18162 Harwood Avenue.
 His thin-crust, square-cut pizza was such a hit that he was continually forced to expand his storefront to keep pace with the demand.
-Ultimately he acquired a 12,000 square-foot warehouse, and in January 1977 he tripled the size of the restaurant, held his breath, and hoped for the best.
+Ultimately he acquired a 12,000-square-foot warehouse, and in January 1977, he tripled the size of the restaurant, held his breath, and hoped for the best.
 The customers continued to flock to Aurelio's Pizza, and soon he began franchising.
-At last count, there were 43 Aurelio's Pizza locations in six states, but their matriarch remains right here on Harwood Avenue.
+At last count, there were 43 Aurelio's Pizza locations in six states, but their matriarch remains on Harwood Avenue.

 54 1960 Morry's Deli - Hyde Park

-- In 1950, Morry Orman opened a delicatessen at the southwest corner of 55th Street and Cornell Avenue in the heart of Hyde Park, and Chicagoans are still enjoying his legendary sandwiches at 5500 South Cornell Avenue today.
-Morry's children all helped out at the restaurant after school, including his daughter Suzy, who became a nationally-renowned financial advisor, television host, and author.
-The atmosphere is authentic, and the clientele are deeply devoted.
+- In 1950, Morry Orman opened a delicatessen at the southwest corner of 55th Street and Cornell Avenue in the heart of Hyde Park.
+Chicagoans are still enjoying his legendary sandwiches at 5500 South Cornell Avenue today.
+The atmosphere is authentic, and the clientele is deeply devoted.
+After school, Morry's children all helped out at the restaurant, including his daughter Suzy, who became a nationally-renowned financial advisor, television host, and author.

 55 1961 Palermo's - West Lawn

-- Antonino and Carmela (Tirrito) Caldarone and their four children opened Palermo's at the corner of 63rd Street and Maplewood in 1961, shortly after emigrating from Italy.
-Using ancient recipes that were passed down within the Tirrito family, they served pizza and spaghetti, primarily in take-out form, until 1975, when they achieved such notoriety that they purchased a building about a mile-and-a-half west and opened a full-scale restaurant with an extensive menu.
+- Antonino and Carmela (Tirrito) Caldarone and their four children opened Palermo's at 63rd Street and Maplewood in 1961, shortly after emigrating from Italy.
+Using ancient recipes passed down within the Tirrito family, they served pizza and spaghetti, primarily in take-out form, until 1975, when they achieved such notoriety that they purchased a building about a mile-and-a-half west opened a full-scale restaurant with an extensive menu.
 They continue to dish out thin and thick crust pizza at 3751 West 63rd Street today, and they have an undeniably loyal base of fans all over the city.

 56 1961 Susie's Drive-In - Mayfair